Arsenic: Occurrence and production

 Arsenic is the 53rd most abundant element in the Earth's crust, comprising about 1.5 parts per million (0.00015%).
 Typical background concentrations of arsenic do not exceed 3 ng/m^{3} in the atmosphere; 100 mg/kg in soil; 400 μg/kg in vegetation; 10 μg/L in freshwater and 1.5 μg/L in seawater.
 Arsenic is the 22nd most abundant element in seawater and ranks 41st in abundance in the universe.

-Minerals with the formula MAsS and MAs_{2} (M = Fe, Ni, Co) are the dominant commercial sources of arsenic, together with realgar (an arsenic sulfide mineral) and native (elemental) arsenic.
+Minerals with the formula MAsS and MAs2 (M = Fe, Ni, Co) are the dominant commercial sources of arsenic, together with realgar (an arsenic sulfide mineral) and native (elemental) arsenic.
 An illustrative mineral is arsenopyrite (FeAsS), which is structurally related to iron pyrite.
 Many minor As-containing minerals are known.
 Arsenic also occurs in various organic forms in the environment.